Jooho/jhouse_openshift/Kserve/docs/Modelmesh/ModelMesh-upstream-on-kind-using-PVC.md

-# Ansible Wisdom Model running on Watson Runtime using Kubernetes(KIND)
+# Upstream Model Mesh on KIND using PVC

 *Environment*
  - Kubernetes(KIND)